riosengineer/Bicepify/README.md

 4. [Fork](https://github.com/riosengineer/Bicepify/fork) this repository so you have a copy to lab with the examples

-5. In your forked repository, click the green Code and Open with VisualStudio for a quick start
+5. In your forked repository, click the green Code button and choose Open with Visual Studio for a quick start.

 6. Read the README files for further information, explanations and deployment commands to test the example

 ## 🧪 About the project

-There's lots of great blog articles, Microsoft Documentation and repositories out there for Bicep.
+There are lots of great blog articles, Microsoft Documentation and repositories out there for Bicep.

 However, the data is scattered and sometimes the official documentation will have minimal examples or lack some context where real world examples can benefit the community to grasp the concept in a more relatable way.